 The Group's Executive Board and Board of Directors are responsible for maintaining a sufficient capital base and lay down requirements for individual solvency.
-The Group's Risk Committee is responsible for monitoring and making sure on an ongoing basis that the solvency requirements (methodological) determined by the Executive Board and the Board of Directors are complied with at all times.
+The Group's Risk Committee is responsible for monitoring and making sure on an ongoing basis that the solvency requirements (methodological) determined by the Executive Board and the Board of Directors are always complied with.
 The overall responsibility for reporting to the Executive Board and the Board of Directors regarding solvency requirements lies with the Finance Department.